MatthewDelego/Memory_Game/README.md

 # Memory Game

 This is a simple Memory Game built using Java.
 The game challenges you to match pairs of cards from a shuffled deck.
+By default the matching tiles are shown for debug purposes.
+Change this line: private boolean debugMode = true; to false to hide the tiles.

 ## How to Play